 Tipping in Cuba is important.
 Since most Cubans earn their money in CUP leaving a small tip of CUC$1 (MN$25) or more can make a huge difference.

-Cuba has a wide hotel network ranging from luxury resorts, 3, 4 and 5-star hotels to bungalows and villas, from aparthotels and hostels to tourist communities, as well as private houses for the accommodation of visitors.
+Cuba has a wide hotel network ranging from luxury resorts to 3, 4, and 5-star hotels.
+From bungalows and villas to aparthotels and hostels.
+From tourist communities to private houses for the accommodation of visitors.
+So it is quite easy to find a place according to your budget.

 Click here if you want to look at some options.